El-Tejaso/Rust-journal/README.md

     09:54 am - You can have multiple journals.
     09:54 am - Type /new to create a new journal.
 You will be asked to provide a name.
     09:54 am - Type /switch to switch to another journal.
 This will only work if you have more than one journal.
+    09:55 am - Type /find to find some text in the journal.
+You can use this to go back to an entry by string
 ```